 Interactive marketing is about catching consumers’ attention and triggering a direct response from them through innovative means.

-It is a method that takes into account a target audience’s preferences2 and engages them through interactive features that range from simple Instagram polls to complex, immersive video.
+It is a method that takes into account a target audience’s preferences and engages them through interactive features that range from simple Instagram polls to complex, immersive video.

 Interactive features are adept at garnering consumer interest and engagement.